behavioural interview questions

 Points to keep in mind:

-Example: Back in school, we requested our principal to form a basketball team and allow us to play the zonal matches.
-A few months from that day, we came back to school with a trophy in our hands and a player of the tournament medal around my neck.
+Example: In school, we convinced our principal to establish a basketball team and let us compete in the zonal matches.
+A few months later, we returned victorious—with a trophy for the team and a Player of the Tournament medal around my neck.
+This experience reflects teamwork, persistence, and leadership—key qualities often assessed in behavioural interview questions.

 Points to keep in mind: